formlio/forml/docs/testing.rst

         mytest1 = testing.Case(arg1='foo').raises(ValueError, 'invalid value of arg1')

 PLAINAPPLY_RAISES
-    asserts an exception to be raised when executing the *apply* mode of an operator without any previous *train* execution.
+    asserts an exception to be raised when executing the *apply-mode* of an operator without any previous *train* execution.

     Synopsis: